 How Long Does Inpatient Rehab Take

 Your length of stay in inpatient alcohol or drug rehab will be based on your progress in meeting specific clinical milestones.
-Our clinical team will work with you and your family as well as your insurance provider to come up with the best timetable and plan for you.
-Just as addiction doesn’t happen in the course of a few weeks or months, it’s unrealistic to expect recovery to occur that quickly.
+Our clinical team will work with you, your family and your insurance provider to devise the best timetable and plan for you.
+Just as addiction doesn’t happen in a few weeks or months, expecting the recovery to occur quickly is unrealistic.

 Get Your Life Back

 Find Hope & Recovery.
 Get Safe Comfortable Detox, Addiction Rehab & Dual Diagnosis High-Quality Care.Hotline (844) 597-1011